fbpx

 I failed to mention that my wife already took off because we were running late for our flight, so I do my best dad-bod airport sprint to catch up to her.
 I won’t even tell y’all how much grief she gave me once I caught up to her, but my beer arrived safely along with our luggage, and all was well with the world.
 The homies got a bunch of cans, I took the obligatory IG beer wall pic, and I learned from this lesson.

 The key take away here is always put the heaviest bag first when checking luggage and move down to the lightest.
 This holds true wether or not you’re trying to fly with beer in your checked luggage.
+See below for a few more FAQs on the topic.

 Beer-Chronicle-Houston-How-to-fly-with-beer-in-your-checked-luggage_0002_-luggage-scale